pubnative/docker-images/druid/single-container-druid/README.md

 ## Why do we need this image?

-- **Custom Configuration**: This image includes additional packages and configurations not present in the official Druid image, making it more suited for our specific use cases.
+- **Custom Configuration**: This image includes additional packages and configurations not present in the official Druid image, making it more suited for our specific use cases, e.g. perl not present for running start-micro-quickstart.

 - **CircleCI Compatibility**: The official Druid image and docker-compose setup worked well locally but presented challenges in our CircleCI environment.
 This image is designed to be more CI/CD friendly.